ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       fail the DMARC evaluation in specific ways (see the "fo" tag above).
 The format of the message to be generated MUST follow the format specified for the "rf" tag.
-Section 7.1 discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
-A Mail Receiver
+Section 7.1 discusses

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 20]
+Herr (ed), et al.         Expires 30 April 2021                [Page 20]

-Internet-Draft                  DMARCbis                      April 2020
+Internet-Draft                  DMARCbis                    October 2020

-      MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
+      considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate failure reports.
 See Section 12.5 for